-A year ago our family took a vacation.
-Honestly, it was one I did NOT want to go on.
-Truth be told, I was looking for a way to get out of it up until the day before we left.
-Branson exactly wasn’t on my list of hot vacation spots – if you know what I mean.
+A year ago our family took a vacation to Branson, Missouri.
+Truth be told, I was looking for a way to get out of the trip up until the day before we left.
+Branson wasn’t exactly on my list of hot vacation spots – if you know what I mean.

 But Branson?
 Bleh.

-However, the minute I stepped out of our old-man-tan Buick in the middle of a Wal-Mart parking lot and inhaled the sticky, stale, moist air – something inside of me said, “You’re home”.
+However, the minute I stepped out of our old-man-tan Buick in a Wal-Mart parking lot and inhaled the sticky, stale, moist air – something inside of me said, “You’re home”.

 And the weird part?
 I didn’t balk at the voice.

 Rather, I smiled.
 In the background, I could hear my husband and son belly-aching about the horrid air as if they were about to melt away or had just taken a sip of curdled milk.
 But I relished it.
-Sure, it wasn’t nearly as invigorating as the fresh, crisp, refreshing mountain air of Colorado Springs.
-Nothing compares to the air of the mountains.
+Sure, it wasn’t nearly as invigorating as the crisp, refreshing mountain air of Colorado Springs.
+But nothing compares to the perfect, pure air of the mountains.
 Nothing.

 Instead, this unexplainable peace settled on me and I knew this was where we were supposed to be.
 I kept my thoughts to myself but within a couple of days, my husband piped up and said, “I think we’re supposed to live here.“

-Amazing how a few impressions inside of us that are so subtle as to be unheard by anyone else, yet so loud that it’s impossible to ignore, can completely alter our lives.
+Amazing how a few, barely perceptible impressions inside of us can also be so loud that it’s impossible to ignore.
+And these tiny thoughts buried deep inside can completely alter our lives when we give them attention.

 Sure, we can often confuse the promptings of God through the Holy Spirit with our own thoughts and feelings.
 I’ve done it hundreds, if not thousands of times.
-On the other hand, every once in a while, there’s no question.
+On the other hand, every once in awhile there’s no question God is speaking.
 This was one of those times.

 I wasn’t sure what to expect leaving Colorado.
 It truly is a spectacularly beautiful state.
 Our condo had one of the best views in the city.
 It was rare to miss a day on the patio that overlooked Cheyenne Mountain and was quite literally at the base of Pikes Peak.
 The grasses of Bear Creek Park, just beyond our railing, rolled in the wind during the summer months and when the temperature was right to sleep with windows open, we could hear the howling of the coyotes.

-I laugh at the thought of how much I disliked Branson and now I’m here (well, in a little community just west of there)…it fits me.
+I laugh at the thought of how much I disliked Branson and now I’m here (well, in a little community just west of there)…and it fits me.

 Little ‘ol me.